-Formally, we model how people interpret interval guesses, of the form "x is between $x{\text{low}}$ and $x{\text{high}}$ " (for example, "There are between 165 and 185 member states in the United Nations").
+Our general framework assumes that listeners infer a probability distribution Q_g from a guess g.
+The current study focuses on testing this assumption.
+Specifically, we test the hypothesis that when people evaluate an interval guess of the form "x is between x{low} and x{high} " (for example, "There are between 165 and 185 member states in the United Nations"), they implicitly treat this guess as encoding a probability distribution.

 Intuitively, such a guess conveys information both about the mean of the speaker's distribution (it is probably around the midpoint of the interval), and about its standard deviation (the speaker makes wider guesses the more uncertain he is).
-Therefore, we assume that the listener infers that the speaker's distribution has mean $\mu$ and standard deviation $\sigma$ , where $\mu$ is the middle of the interval, and $\sigma$ is proportional to the interval width:
+Therefore, we assume that the listener infers that the speaker's distribution has mean μ and standard deviation σ , where μ is the middle of the interval, and σ is proportional to the interval width:

 $$\mu = x{\rm low} + \frac{x{\rm high} - x{\rm low}}{2} \tag{10}$$ where k is a free parameter.
-There are an infinity of possible distributions that obey these constraints, but we assume that the listener infers a normal distribution, with mean $\mu$ and variance $\sigma^2$ .
-This choice is motivated on normative grounds: The normal distribution is the maximum entropy distribution for known mean and variance, meaning that if all we know about a distribution is its mean and its variance, a normal distribution
+There are an infinity of possible distributions that obey these constraints, but we assume that the listener infers a normal distribution, with mean μ and variance σ^2 .
+This choice is motivated on normative grounds: The normal distribution is the maximum entropy distribution for known mean and variance, meaning that if all we know about a distribution is its mean and its variance, a normal distribution is the representation that imports the fewest extra assumptions (Jaynes, 2003).22 The quality of a guess is then the probability that this distribution assigns to the correct answer; see Figure 17.